 Adobe Experience Platform enables you to drive coordinated, consistent, and relevant experiences for your customers no matter where or when they interact with your brand.
 With Real-Time Customer Profile, you can see a holistic view of each individual customer by combining data from multiple channels, including online, offline, CRM, and third party.
 Profile allows you to consolidate your customer data into a unified view offering an actionable, timestamped account of every customer interaction.
 This overview will help you understand the role and use of Real-Time Customer Profile in Experience Platform.

-The relationship between Real-time Customer Profile and other services within Experience Platform is highlighted in the following diagram:
+The relationship between Real-Time Customer Profile and other services within Experience Platform is highlighted in the following diagram:

-Experience Platform provides a series of guardrails to help you avoid creating Experience Data Model (XDM) schemas which Real-time Customer Profile cannot support.
+Experience Platform provides a series of guardrails to help you avoid creating Experience Data Model (XDM) schemas which Real-Time Customer Profile cannot support.
 This includes soft limits that will result in performance degradation, as well has hard limits that will result in errors and system breakages.
 For more information, including a list of guidelines and example use cases, please read the Profile guardrails documentation.